-Infill Construction - New construction, or the move of existing structures, on vacant lots or replacement of blighted or thoroughly deteriorated structures within existing neighborhoods or developments.
+Infill Construction - New construction or the relocation of existing structures on vacant lots, or, replacement of blighted or thoroughly deteriorated structures within existing neighborhoods or developments.

 Integrity - The ability of a property to convey its historic significance through the retention of location, design, setting, materials, workmanship, feeling, and association.